jeffhammond/blog/Reading_list.md

 The Battle of Bretton Woods by Steil.

-The Origins of Totalitarianism by Hannary Arendt.
+The Origins of Totalitarianism by Hannar Arendt.

 Rust Atomics and Locks by Mara Bos.